vyomaaverse/Valorant-Stats-Tracker/readme.md

 ![vyomaaverse](https://github.com/vyomaaverse/Valorant-Stats-Tracker/blob/main/src/resources/jett.jpg)

 A discord bot that fetches player stats and keeps track of leaderboard.
-- Authorise with tracker.gg to use.
+- Authorize with tracker.gg to use.
 - Works on following games:
   - Valorant,
   - Apex Legends,